talaatmadi1/the-fellowship-of-the-ring-319081/README.md

 Cluster 0 : Casual users  :
 Users with very limited and short-lived activity, interacting with only a few shows in a narrow time window.

-Cluster 1 :  One-time users :
+Cluster 1 :  One time users :
 Users who participate consistently over time but with low interaction volume and limited exploration.

 Cluster 2 : Regular users :